AGSR Dog Adoption: What Potential Adopters Need to Know

 The 24/48 Hour Visit: We require a mandatory 24 to 48 hour visit with the dog before adoption can take place to make sure the dog gets along with the family and any other pets in the home.
 This visit must be done when everyone in the household will be home, which usually is a weekend.
 This step takes place only when both you and the rescue are 99% sure this is the right dog for you and your family.
 Out of town potential adopters, which are on a case by case basis, must also have an overnight visit by coming to Fairbanks with all their household members and pets and stay at local lodgings.
 Due to COVID restrictions, potential adopters are only allowed to visit one dog/puppy and that will take place on the day of the overnight stay unless the dog requires more than one visit.
 The visit will take place outside, so please dress according to local weather conditions.
 Regretfully, we cannot do video visits via Facetime,Zoom or similar platforms.

-AGSR charges an adoption fee of $350.
+AGSR charges an adoption fee of $400 unless it is a senior dog, and then the fee is $100.
 This fee includes health care provided before adoption, including all age-appropriate rabies prior to adoption, spay/neuter procedure, microchip, and pre-adoption heath care for dogs over the age of 1 year as needed.
 We expect all adopters to make their own vet appointment within 30 days of adoption.
 For puppies, the fee is the same, but may not include the cost of spaying and neutering depending on their age at the time of adoption.
-All adopters of puppies are required by contract to have their adopted dog spayed or neutered when age appropriate, typically at 5 months of age.
-This adoption fee covers pre-adoption vaccinations and an initial vet checkup, however, the adopter is required to schedule a vet appointment within 3 weeks of adoption.
+All adopters of puppies are required by contract to have their adopted dog spayed or neutered when age appropriate, typically at 12 months of age, but that depends on what their vet recommends.
+This adoption fee covers pre-adoption vaccinations and an initial vet checkup, however, the adopter is recommended to schedule a vet appointment within 3 weeks of adoption.